hmchen47/DataScience/ML/ML-Stanford/00-Welcome.md

 These guidelines for interacting with fellow classmates via the forums were originally compiled by The University of Illinois.

 ## Frequently Asked Questions

+The following Machine Learning Mentors volunteered time to compile this list of Frequently Asked Questions: Colin Beckingham, Kevin Burnham, Maxim Haytovich, Tom Mosher, Richard Gayle, Simon Crase, Michael Reardon and Paul Mielke.

+Be sure to thank them when you see them in the discussion forums!

+### General Questions

+__Q: Is the grader server down?__ A: First step is to check here.

+__Q: The audio in the videos is quite bad sometimes, muffled or low volume.
+Please fix it.__ A: You can mitigate the audio issues by turning down the bass and up the treble if you have those controls, or using a headset, which naturally emphasizes the higher frequencies.
+Also you may want to switch on the English closed captioning.
+It is unlikely to be fixed in the near term because most students do not have serious problems and therefore it is low on the priority list.

+__Q: What does it mean when I see “Math Processing Error?”__ A: The page is attempting to use MathJax to render math symbols.
+Sometimes the content delivery network can be sluggish or you have caught the web page Ajax javascript code in an incomplete state.
+Normally just refreshing the page to make it load fully fixes the problem

+__Q: How can I download lectures?__ A: On Demand videos cannot be downloaded.

+__Q: Is there a prerequisite for this course?__ A: Students are expected to have the following background:

+  + Knowledge of basic computer science principles and skills, at a level sufficient to write a reasonably non-trivial computer program.
+  + Familiarity with the basic probability theory.
+  + Familiarity with the basic linear algebra.

+__Q: Why do we have to use Matlab or Octave?
+Why not Clojure, Julia, Python, R or [Insert favourite language here]?__ A: As Prof. Ng explained in the 1st video of the Octave tutorial, he has tried teaching Machine Learning in a variety of languages, and found that students come up to speed faster with Matlab/Octave.
+Therefore the course was designed using Octave/Matlab, and the automatic submission grader uses those program interfaces.
+Octave and Matlab are optimized for rapid vectorized calculations, which is very useful in Machine Learning.
+R is a nice tool, but:

+1. It is a bit too high level.
+This course shows how to actually implement the algorithms of machine learning, while R already has them implemented.
+Since the focus of this course is to show you what happens in ML algorithms under the hood, you need to use Octave
+2. This course offers some starter code in Octave/Matlab, which will really save you tons of time solving the tasks.

+__Q: Has anyone figured out the how to solve this problem?
+Here is my code [Insert code].__ A: This is a violation of the Coursera Honor Code.
+Find the Honor Code here.

+__Q: I've submitted correct answers for [insert problem].
+However I would like to compare my implementation with other who did correctly.__ A: This is a violation of the Coursera Honor Code.
+Find the Honor Code here.

+__Q: This is my email: [insert email].
+Can we get the answer for the quiz?__ A: This is a violation of the Coursera Honor Code.
+Find the Honor Code here.

+__Q: Do I receive a certificate once I complete this course?__ A: Course Certificate is available in this course.
+Click here to learn about how Course Certificate works and how to purchase.

+__Q: Why do all the answers in a multiple correct question say correct response when you submit the answer to an in-video question?__ A: Coursera's software is designed to suggest the correctness of each state of the check box.
+Therefore, an answer having a correct answer tag below it means that the state of that check box is correct.

+__Q: What is the correct technique of entering a numeric answer to a text box question?__ A: Coursera's software for numeric answers only supports '.' as the decimal delimiter (not ',') and require that fractions be simplified to decimals.
+For answers with many decimal digits, please use a 2 digits after decimal point rounding method when entering solutions if not mentioned in the question.

+__Q: What is the correct technique of entering a 1 element matrix?__ A: They should be entered as just the element without brackets.

+__Q: What does a A being a 3 element vector or a 3 dimensional vector mean?__ A: If not described a vector as mentioned in the questions is

+$$A = \left[ \begin{array}{c} element1 \\ element2 \\ element3 \end{array} \right]$$

+__Q: I think I found an error in a video.
+What should I do__?
+A: First, check the errata section under resources menu.
+If you are unsure if it is an error, create a new thread in the discussion forum describing the error.

+__Q: My quiz grade displayed is wrong or I have a verification issue or I cannot retake a quiz.
+What should I do?__ A: Contact Help Center.
+These queries can only be resolved by learner support and it is best if they are contacted directly.